njaard/cow/README.md

 ## Features

-The directory `data2` can be used as always.
+The directory `data2` like any directory, except it's slower and has the COW feature.
 Inside `data2` is another directory named `.original` which doesn't get listed, even with `ls -a` (so that `cp -a` doesn't copy it).
 The directory `.original` contains all files as they were before any changes were made to `data2`.

 # Future Plans